titanxtx/Fortran-Timez/README.md

 Some of these functions are built into Linux so using this module in windows might not work.

 Tested only in gfortran 8.2 so far.
+Fortran 2003 or higher is required for this library to work.

 ## Functions/Subroutines